eypacha/project-new/README.md

 ## Supported Project Types

-Proyect-new supports a wide range of project types, including but not limited to:
+Project-new supports a wide range of project types, including but not limited to:

 - Vite
 - Nuxt